A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Background

 Starting from $\vec{v}_{1}$ and $\vec{w}_{1}$ with $\vec{v}_{1}^{T}\vec{w}_{1}=1$, and let $\beta_{0}=\gamma_{0}=1$ and $\vec{v}_{0}=\vec{w}_{0}=\vec{0}$.
 Then, $\alpha_{k}$ is uniquely determined by (\ref{eq:alpha_k}), and $\beta_{k}$ and $\gamma_{k}$ are determined by (\ref{eq:beta_k}) and (\ref{eq:gamma_k}) by up to scalar factors, subject to $\vec{v}_{k+1}^{T}\vec{w}_{k+1}=1$.
 A typical choice is to scale the right-hand sides of (\ref{eq:beta_k}) and (\ref{eq:gamma_k}) by scalars of the same modulus \cite[p.
 230]{Saad03IMS}.

 If $\vec{A}$ is symmetric and $\vec{v}_{1}=\vec{w}_{1}=\vec{v}/\Vert\vec{v}\Vert$, then the bi-Lanczos iteration reduces to the classical Lanczos iteration for symmetric matrices.
 Therefore, it can be viewed as a different generalization of the Lanczos iteration to nonsymmetric matrices.
-Unlike the Arnoldi iteration, the cost of bi-Lanczos iteration is fixed per iteration, which may be advantageous in some cases.
+Unlike the Arnoldi iteration, the cost of bi-Lanczos iteration is fixed per iteration, so no restart is ever needed.
 Some KSP methods, in particular BiCG \cite{fletcher1976conjugate} and QMR \cite{FN91QMR}, are based on bi-Lanczos iterations.
-A potential issue of bi-Lanczos iteration is that it suffers from \emph{breakdown} if $\vec{v}_{k+1}^{T}\vec{w}_{k+1}=0$ or \emph{near breakdown} if $\vec{v}_{k+1}^{T}\vec{w}_{k+1}\approx0$.
+A potential issue of bi-Lanczos iteration is that it may suffer from \emph{breakdown} if $\vec{v}_{k+1}^{T}\vec{w}_{k+1}=0$ or \emph{near breakdown} if $\vec{v}_{k+1}^{T}\vec{w}_{k+1}\approx0$.
 These can be resolved by a \emph{look-ahead} strategy to build a block-tridiagonal matrix $\vec{T}$.
-Fortunately, breakdowns are rare in practice, so look-ahead is rarely implemented.
+Fortunately, breakdowns are rare, so look-ahead is rarely implemented.

 A disadvantage of the bi-Lanczos iteration is that it requires the multiplication with $\vec{A}^{T}$.
 Although $\vec{A}^{T}$ is in principle available in most applications, multiplication with $\vec{A}^{T}$ leads to additional difficulties in performance optimization and preconditioning.
 Fortunately, in bi-Lanczos iteration, $\vec{V}_{k}$ can be computed without forming $\vec{W}_{k}$ and vice versa.
 This observation leads to the transpose-free variants of the KSP methods, such as TFQMR \cite{Freund93TFQMR}, which is a transpose-free variant of QMR, and CGS \cite{Sonneveld89CGS}, which is a transpose-free variant of BiCG.
 Two other examples include BiCGSTAB \cite{vanderVorst92BiCGSTAB}, which is more stable than CGS, and QMRCGSTAB \cite{CGS94QMRCGS}, which is a hybrid of QMR and BiCGSTAB, with smoother convergence than BiCGSTAB.
 These transpose-free methods enjoy three-term recurrences and require two multiplications with $\vec{A}$ per iteration.
 Note that there is not a unique transpose-free bi-Lanczos iteration.
 There are primarily two types, used by CGS and QMR, and by BiCGSTAB and QMRCGSTAB, respectively.
 We will address them in more detail in Section~\ref{sec:Analysis-KSP}.